TerribleDev/docker-webforms/Readme.md

 This is an example of a webforms project being compiled into a docker container.
 The gulp file is used for build orchestration.
-This is for **windows 10** or **server 2016**
+This is for **windows 10** or **server 2016**.

+I wrote a litte [blog post about it](https://blog.tparnell.io/dockerize-that-old-webforms-app/).

 ## Gettting started